RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.txt

 Folder "teams" contains .txt files necessary for my own scraper.

-Packages used: pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn
+Packages used: pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn and others

 Repository is going to be updated and described more comprehensively in a future as I finish my final thesis.
 Work in progress